Devhoss/odin-recipes/README.md

 # odin-recipes
-We are starting a new project called 'odin recipes' which will contain the following: a set of recipes which you ca scroll through explore them to build such a website we are going to need to use some of our new set of skills we learned.
+We are starting a new project called 'odin recipes' which will contain the following: a set of recipes which you can scroll through and explore them. to build such a website we are going to need to use some of our new set of skills we learned.
 Skills we'll be using:
 HTML